Marionette (band)

 Marionette was a Swedish melodic death metal band.
 They hail from Gothenburg, Sweden, formed in 2005.
-The band achieved recognition from placing high, and often winning, many national and international music contests.
+The band achieved recognition from placing high in, and often winning, many national and international music contests.
 They were inspired by the Japanese visual-kei scene and the brutality of Swedish hardcore and metal.

 Career

 When founded in 2005, when the average member's age was 16, Marionette quickly made a name for themselves in the Swedish metal scene by winning and placing high in many national and international music contests.
-In support of the EP, Terror Hearts - which was mixed and mastered by Fredrick Nordström (In Flames, At the Gates) – Marionette shared the stage with some of the world's most renowned metal acts including: Machine Head, Slayer, Mastodon, Meshuggah, and Candlemass among others.
+In support of the EP, Terror Hearts – which was mixed and mastered by Fredrick Nordström (In Flames, At the Gates) – Marionette shared the stage with some of the world's most renowned metal acts including: Machine Head, Slayer, Mastodon, Meshuggah, and Candlemass among others.

 In January 2008, Marionette recorded its debut album, Spite, with a series of up-and-coming as well as established producers in Swedish music: including Simon Exner (As You Drown), and two time Swedish Grammy winner Åke Parmerud.
 Spite was mixed and mastered by Christian Silver (Sonic Syndicate).
 Spite, hit the metal scene in April 2008, receiving rave reviews from mainstream and underground publications around Europe.
 The album was released across North America in September of the same year via France's Listenable Records.

 Marionette made its debut European tour in October 2008 following an exclusive showcase at PopKomm in Berlin, augmenting the band's growing prominence in the European metal scene.
 Marionette then hit the road with Die Apokalyptischen Reiter for the month long, critically acclaimed, Reiterfestspiele 2008 tour.
 On the back of popular support from the band's growing UK fan base and acclaim from Metal Hammer and Kerrang! magazines, Marionette did a short headline tour in the UK in January 2009.
 Marionette then joined the Deathstars and Sonic Syndicate for the Scandinavian dates of the Death Syndicate European Tour in February and March 2009.
 In April 2009 Marionette was invited to join the Deathstars on the UK leg of its Night Electric Night Tour.
 Following the aforementioned tour Marionette began writing material for its second full-length album Enemies.